East Cowton: 2011 Census

 According to the 2011 UK Census, the parish had a total population of 533 with 49.7% male and 50.3% female.
 The religious make-up was 75.6% Christian, a small minority of Sikh, Buddhist and Muslim with the rest stating no religion.
 The ethnic distribution was 98.9% White with a small Mixed Ethnic minority.
 There were 241 dwellings.

 Geography and governance

 The village lies just to the west of the East Coast Main Line and was once served by Cowton railway station about half a mile away.
 The station building and stationmaster's house is a Grade II listed building.
 It lies between the River Wiske and its tributary, The Stell.
 The minor road between the A167 and B1263 runs through the village.
 The villages of Birkby, Great Smeaton, Little Smeaton and North Cowton all lie within 2.5 mi of the village.

-The village lies within the Richmond UK Parliament constituency.
-East Cowton lies within the Swale electoral division of North Yorkshire County Council and the Cowtons ward of Hambleton District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.